Vachellia reficiens: Distribution and habitat

-Vachellia reficiens is found in the drier areas of Africa, in countries like Angola, South Africa, Eswatini and Namibia.
-This plant seems to prefer rocky soil-types and it does not grow in high-rainfall areas, but rather in semi-desert and arid shrubland.
+Vachellia reficiens is found in the drier areas of Africa, in the countries of Angola, Ethiopia, Kenya, Namibia, Somalia, Sudan and Uganda.
+This plant prefers rocky soil types and it does not grow in high rainfall areas, but rather in semidesert and arid shrubland.

 It is an abundant dominant species of arid shrubland throughout Kenya, and it forms up to 30% of total woody canopy in the South Turkana Ecosystem in the Turkana District.
 In some savannas and woodlands Vachellia reficiens is a species of woody encroachment, crowding out herbaceous plants.

 Ecology

 This tree's leaves are browsed upon by game and small livestock like the Greater Kudu and goats.
-In some areas of Namibia and Kenya, Vachellia reficiens subsp. reficiens is considered an invasive species as it can encroach on areas of farmland, especially on disturbed soil.
+In some areas of Namibia and Kenya, Vachellia reficiens subsp. reficiens is considered an encroaching species, as it can outcompete grass species on agricultural rangeland, especially on disturbed soil.
 It is very opportunistic and hardy and can subsequently take over large areas of native vegetation.